Bitvantage/SharpTextFsm/README.md

 ## Loop Free Continue Line Action with State Change
 The reference implementation of TextFSM does not allow combining the 'Continue' line action with a state transition to ensure a loop-free state machine.
 While this restriction is both reasonable and well intended, it complicates numerous common use cases and discourages using states to validate data.

-SharpTextFSM relaxes this restriction by allowing 'Continue' line actions with a state transition provided that doing so cannot produce a loop.
+SharpTextFsm relaxes this restriction by allowing 'Continue' line actions with a state transition provided that doing so cannot produce a loop.

 A state machine has a loop if it CAN indefinitely process the same line without advancing to the next line.
 In practice, this means there cannot be a state with a rule that includes a continue line action and a state transition that jumps to another state that can return to the previous state, either directly or indirectly, through rules that specify the continue line action.

-The following is an example of a valid SharpTextFSM template that uses both the Continue line action and a state change:
+The following is an example of a valid SharpTextFsm template that uses both the Continue line action and a state change:
 ```
 State1
  ^.* -> Continue State2